vladpaun-tudelft/cse1105-csep-2024/README.md

-# OOPP Template Project
+# CSEP Template Project

-This repository contains the template for the OOPP project.
-Please extend this README.md with instructions on how to run your project.
+This repository contains the template for the CSE project.
+Please extend this README.md with sufficient instructions that will illustrate for your TA and the course staff how they can run your project.